spokestack/react-native-spokestack-tray/README.md

 Install this library with the peer dependencies

-A one-linear to install all dependencies
+A one-liner to install all dependencies

 ```sh
 npm install react-native-spokestack-tray react-native-spokestack @react-native-community/async-storage @react-native-community/netinfo react-native-video rn-fetch-blob react-native-haptic-feedback react-native-linear-gradient react-native-permissions